 The three waves of digital transformation

 “Digital transformation” is probably one of the most overstressed terms of the last years - not only in IT, but also everywhere else: in the news, the media, every conference, everywhere.
 You just cannot not escape it.
-But what makes it really annoying is that most people who talk about it seem to have an idea what it actually means.
+But what makes it really annoying is that most people who talk about it do not seem to have any proper idea what it actually means.

 One manager proudly announces that they are working on an electronic customer file and thus are a digital leader.
 The next one talks about their e-commerce strategy, the third one about their cloud strategy and yet another one about platforms and API economy.
 And of course all are self-proclaimed leaders of digital transformation.

 Obviously, all of them talk about very different things.
 But what is digital transformation truly?